-Samples were analyzed for metals once (Table 3).
+Samples were analyzed for metals once throughout the summer (Table 3).
 In total, 27 metals were sampled for.
 It should be noted that many metals are naturally present in aquatic environments due to the weathering of rocks and may only become toxic at higher levels.